linode/linode-blockstorage-csi-driver/.github/CONTRIBUTING.md

  * add tests!

 ## Cutting Releases

- Everytime a commit is merged into master, a new patch release is [automatically drafted](https://github.com/linode/linode-blockstorage-csi-driver/actions/workflows/release-drafter.yml) with a changelog.
-You can modify (tag name, changelog, title, etc.) and publish the release via the [releases page](https://github.com/linode/linode-blockstorage-csi-driver/releases).

- When a release is published, the [release workflow](https://github.com/linode/linode-blockstorage-csi-driver/actions/workflows/docker-hub.yml) builds and pushes the docker image to Dockerhub.
+When a release is published, the [release workflow](https://github.com/linode/linode-blockstorage-csi-driver/actions/workflows/release.yml) builds and pushes the docker image to Dockerhub.

 ## Code of Conduct
 This project follows the [Linode Community Code of Conduct](https://www.linode.com/community/questions/conduct).

 ## Vulnerability Reporting
 If you discover a potential security issue in this project we ask that you notify Linode Security via our [vulnerability reporting process](https://hackerone.com/linode).
 Please do **not** create a public github issue.

 ## Licensing
 See the [LICENSE file](/LICENSE) for our project's licensing.